Does Probation Show Up on Background Check? (Search Now)

 This clears the charge and conviction from the public record; however, the non-public record remains.
 A non-public record is one that can be accessed by law enforcement or court personnel or pursuant to a judge’s order releasing the information to a non-governmental agency.4

-So, does probation show up on background check?
-Since felony convictions are the most common reason a person ends up on probation, unless the record is expunged or sealed, both can show up on a background check.
+Therefore, whether probation appears on a background check depends on various factors.
+Typically, felony convictions are the primary reason someone may be placed on probation, and unless the record is expunged or sealed, both the conviction and probation status can be visible on a background check.

 Knowing how long felonies stay on a record allows the individual to plan for what may show up on a screening regarding federal community supervision.
 State community supervision works in much the same way as federal probation, but there may be state laws that limit what does and does not appear on a public record.